Weakly-Supervised Learning of Visual Relations in Multimodal Pretraining: Conclusion

 \section{Conclusion}

-In this paper, we investigate the benefits that modelling structure in visual scenes can bring to \vl pretrained models.
-In particular, we rely on scene graph annotations, an under-explored data structure for multimodal pretraining, and propose two approaches for modelling relations between entities in an image.
-When applied to strong VLMs, we find that our methods improve their fine-grained understanding, with \rexvlm achieving state-of-the-art spatial reasoning abilities.
+Previous work in multimodal pretraining has shown the importance of modelling objects (using localisation data) in improving the performance of both coarse- and fine-grained tasks.
+In this paper, we investigate if supervision from relational data---by modelling relations between objects in a visual scene---can improve performance on these tasks.
+In particular, we rely on scene graph annotations, an under-explored data structure for multimodal pretraining, and propose two approaches for leveraging relations between entities in an image: 1) \relclf, a pretraining objective that predicts the relation between the objects in two image regions; and 2) \vsg, a versatile data-to-text generation recipe that converts scene graphs into captions, that can then be fed to any VLM.
+When applied to strong VLMs, we find that our methods improve their fine-grained understanding, with \rexvlm achieving state-of-the-art spatial reasoning abilities, as well as strong performance on other tasks too.

-We hope that our work motivates further research in improving fine-grained understanding in VLMs, either by relying on a small amount of human-annotated data (as done here) or by bootstrapping existing datasets with off-the-shelf models.
+We hope that our work motivates further research in improving fine-grained understanding in VLMs.
+Given the promise of our results with a few annotated images, an interesting future direction is to study how to best scale up our approaches with machine generated data, \eg, by generating pseudo-labels from off-the-shelf scene graph generators from either images or captions, or both.